torch-core/tep-vault-standard/tep-vault.md

 - **`maxWithdraw`**
     - **Description**:
-        - Returns the maximum share amount that can be withdrawn from the vault.
+        - Returns the maximum share amount that can be withdrawn from the vault for a specific underlying asset.
-        - For multi-asset vaults, the specific asset to query can be specified in the config; if not, the base asset is used.
+        - For multi-asset vaults, the specific asset to query can be specified in the `withdrawConfig`; if not, the base asset is used.
     - **Requirements**:
-        - MUST return the maximum shares that can be withdrawn without reverting, underestimating if necessary.
+        - MUST return the maximum shares that can be withdrawn for the specified asset without reverting, underestimating if necessary.
-        - MUST consider global constraints (e.g., return `0` if withdrawals are disabled).
+        - MUST consider global or asset-specific constraints for the given asset (e.g., return `0` if withdrawals for that asset are disabled).
-        - MAY return the maximum value of the `Coins` type if no withdraw limits exist.
+        - MAY return the maximum value of the `Coins` type if no withdraw limits exist for the specified asset.
-        - For multi-asset vaults, SHOULD handle limits via `withdrawConfig` if needed.
+        - For multi-asset vaults, SHOULD handle asset-specific limits via `withdrawConfig` if needed.
     - **Input**:
       | Field | Type | Description |
       |------------------|--------------------|-------------|